Server-Side Rendering

 Hydration mismatch warnings

 Class names are deterministic for the same render order.
 If you see mismatches, ensure hydrateTastyCache() runs before React hydration.
 For Next.js, this is automatic.
-For Astro, import @tenphi/tasty/ssr/astro in your island components.
+For Astro with tastyIntegration(), this is also automatic.
+For manual Astro middleware setups, import @tenphi/tasty/ssr/astro-client in your island components.
 For custom setups, call hydrateTastyCache() before hydrateRoot().

 Styles duplicated after hydration